Leaside Baseball Association Constitution and By-Laws

 4.3 Participation/Holding by Electronic Means.
 Any person entitled to attend a meeting of Members may participate in the meeting by telephonic or electronic means that permit all participants to communicate adequately with each other during the meeting if the Association makes such means available.
 A person so participating in a meeting is deemed to be present at the meeting.
 The Directors or Members, as the case may be, may determine that the meeting be held entirely by telephonic or electronic means that permit all participants to communicate adequately with each other during the meeting.
 Members may vote by proxy in accordance with the provisions hereof.

 4.4 Notice.
-Written or electronic notice of the date of the Annual Meeting of the Members will be given to all Members in good standing and the Auditor at least twenty-one (21) days and not more than sixty (60) days prior to the date of the meeting.
+Written or electronic notice of the date of the Annual Meeting of the Members will be given to all Members in good standing and the Auditor at least ten (10) days and not more than thirty (30) days prior to the date of the meeting.
 Notice will contain a reminder of the right to vote by proxy, a proposed agenda, reasonable information to permit Members to make informed decisions, nominations of Directors that had been received by the Secretary to that point in time, and the text of any resolutions or amendments to be decided that had been received by the Secretary from Members to that point in time.

 4.5 Waiver of Notice.
 Any person who is entitled to notice of a meeting of the Members may waive notice, and attendance of the person or his or her proxy at the meeting is a waiver of notice of the meeting, unless the person attends the meeting for the express purpose of objecting to the transaction of any business on the grounds that the meeting was not lawfully called in accordance with these By-laws.

 4.6 New Business.
-No other item of business will be included in the notice of the meeting of the Members unless notice in writing of such other item of business, or a Member’s proposal, has been submitted to the Secretary at least fourteen (14) days prior to the meeting.
-Copies of all such proposals together with copies of any amendments thereto then proposed by the Board and copies of all resolutions put forward by the Board shall be sent to all Members at least seven (7) days prior to the date of the meeting.
+No other item of business will be included in the notice of the meeting of the Members unless notice in writing of such other item of business, or a Member’s proposal, has been submitted to the Secretary at least thirty (30) days prior to the meeting.
+Copies of all such proposals together with copies of any amendments thereto then proposed by the Board and copies of all resolutions put forward by the Board shall be sent to all Members with the agenda and the notice calling an Annual Meeting.

 4.8 Chair.
 The President or other designee, as determined by the President, shall preside at meetings of the Members.
 However, if at a meeting the designee is not present within 15 minutes after the time appointed for the holding of the meeting, the Members present shall choose a person to be the chair, provided a quorum is present.